androw72/setup_instruction_spark_ereader/README.md

 You need files from the following directories.
 You can use git to download the repositories.
 For more info about how to compile localy look at the tutorial for [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829).

-For local spark devlopment you need [core-firmware](https://github.com/spark/core-firmware.git), [core-common-lib](https://github.com/spark/core-common-lib.git), and [core-communication-lib](https://github.com/spark/core-communication-lib.git)
+For local spark development you need [core-firmware](https://github.com/spark/core-firmware.git), [core-common-lib](https://github.com/spark/core-common-lib.git), and [core-communication-lib](https://github.com/spark/core-communication-lib.git)

 To use the sd-card copy or clone the [sd-card-library](https://github.com/mumblepins/sd-card-library).
 And download the [spark-ereader](https://github.com/androw72/spark-ereader.git) files for ereader with spark core.